3 hospitals hit as Russian forces intensify siege of cities

 MARIUPOL, Ukraine (AP) — An airstrike on a maternity hospital in the port city of Mariupol wounded women waiting to give birth and buried children in the rubble as Russian forces intensified their siege of Ukrainian cities.
 Bombs also fell on two hospitals in another city west of Kyiv.

-The World Health Organization said Wednesday that it has confirmed 18 attacks on medical facilities since the Russian invasion began two weeks ago.
+The World Health Organization said it has confirmed 18 attacks on medical facilities since the Russian invasion began two weeks ago.

+Turkey, meanwhile, was hosting the highest-level talks so far between the two sides on Thursday.
+President Recep Tayyip Erdogan said he hoped the meeting between Russian Foreign Minister Sergey Lavrov and his Ukrainian counterpart Dmytro Kuleba “will open the door to a permanent cease-fire.”

 Ukrainian officials said the attack at a medical complex in Mariupol wounded at least 17 people.